awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: Boolean
 Required: no
 When this parameter is true, the container is given read\-only access to its root file system\.
 This parameter maps to `ReadonlyRootfs` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--read-only` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
-This parameter is not supported for Windows containers or containers hosted on Fargate\.
+This parameter is not supported for Windows containers or tasks using the Fargate launch type\.

 ```
 "readonlyRootFilesystem": true|false
 ```